26 conservatory ideas to add space and improve your outdoor connection

 While it is not essential to choose a style of conservatory that matches every part of your home, it is important that some nods to the building it is adjoining should be made.
 This could be through using the same colours or window styles, including the same materials used for the house in the dwarf wall of the conservatory or, as has been done here, by mirroring the lines of the roof.

-This conservatory is by Vale Garden Houses and its roofline perfectly picks up on the shapes used in the roof of the lovely period property it now sits alongside.
+The roofline of this conservatory perfectly picks up on the shapes used in the roof of the lovely period property it sits alongside.

-If you're considering replacing conservatory with an extension, carry over the best elements you enjoyed about the garden room, such as views out to the garden or a contemporary finish.
+If you're considering replacing a conservatory with an extension, carry over the elements you enjoy most about the space, such as the views out to the garden and a vast amount of light.

-An extension will be a more permanent addition so include stylish conservatory designs, such as floor-to-ceiling glass walls which will look stunning from every angle and bifold or sliding patio doors to retain that connection with the outdoors.
+Include stylish features such as floor-to-ceiling glass walls which will look stunning from every angle, and bifold or sliding patio doors to retain that connection with the outdoors.
+And, as this glass extension ideas shows, they can work equally as well with traditional homes as well as contemporary ones.

 If your conservatory is looking tired or feels cold and unpleasant to inhabit, opt for a conservatory roof replacement to give it a new lease of life.